navapbc/template-application-rails/template/docs/{{app_name}}/rails-upgrade/7_2-to-8_0/README.md

 The following files existed in Rails 7.2 and were updated by the Rails 8.0 generator.

 ### `bin/rails`
-- Discarded changes and keep freeze string literal: true
+- Reverted changes to keep freeze string literal: true

 ### `bin/rake`
-- Discarded changes and keep freeze string literal: true
+- Reverted changes to keep freeze string literal: true

 ### `bin/rubocop`
-- Discarded changes which would have removed
+- Reverted changes which would have removed

 ```
 # frozen_string_literal: true